-Ginnie Mae has been a cornerstone of the U.S. housing finance system since it was created more than 40 years ago.
-Our organization attracts private capital to the U.S. housing market and facilitates government-insured financing without imposing undue risk on the taxpayer.
-We have continued to deliver liquidity to the housing finance system during periods of economic stress, and remain a strong supplier of capital that finances affordable single-family and rental housing.
+Ginnie Mae has been a cornerstone of the U.S. housing finance system since it was created nearly 50 years ago.
+By guaranteeing that investors of our MBS will be paid on a timely basis, Ginnie Mae attracts private capital to the U.S. housing market and facilitates government-insured financing without imposing undue risk on the taxpayer.
+We have consistently delivered liquidity to the housing finance system during periods of economic stress, and remain a strong supplier of capital that finances affordable single-family and rental housing.

-Since the onset of the credit crisis in September 2008, Ginnie Mae has guaranteed $1.3 trillion in MBS, enabling it to play a direct role in providing homeownership and housing opportunities for 5.1 million households.
-Ginnie Mae continued in this role during fiscal year (FY) 2012 by providing guarantees on $388 billion in securities, representing nearly 1.7 million households across the country.
-Ginnie Mae's growth is the result of the countercyclical support it has provided to the housing finance system during the housing downturn, and the operational capabilities that enable Ginnie Mae to step in and provide such support when the private market has retreated.
+Since the onset of the credit crisis in September 2008, Ginnie Mae has guaranteed $1.9 trillion in MBS, enabling it to play a direct role in providing homeownership and housing opportunities for 5.1 million households.
+In FY 2015 Ginnie Mae returned $2.2 billion to the U.S. Treasury, provided guarantees on $436 billion in MBS, and helped almost 2 million households across the country.

-Being a good steward of taxpayer interests is not our only priority; we are also committed to keeping housing affordable.
-The Ginnie Mae MBS is a primary way of doing so because it ensures that a 30-year fixed-rate mortgage is available regardless of the economic environment.
+Being a good steward of taxpayer interests is not our only priority; we are also committed to keeping housing affordable by ensuring that the 30-year fixed-rate mortgage is available regardless of the economic environment.
 Prior to Ginnie Mae inventing the MBS 40 years ago, local areas experienced regional credit crunches.
 Since that time, our nation's capital markets have been transformed by the ease with which capital now flows into local housing markets through the mortgage-backed security.